Alfred Schwarzmann

-Alfred Schwarzmann (22 March 1912 – 11 March 2000) was a German Olympic gymnast.
+Karl-Alfred Schwarzmann (22 March 1912 – 11 March 2000) was a German Olympic gymnast.
 He won three gold and two bronze medals at the 1936 Berlin Olympics and another silver medal at the 1952 Summer Olympics.
 During World War II, Schwarzmann served in the Wehrmacht and was a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.

 Career

 Alfred Schwarzmann joined the 13th Company of the Nuremberg Infantry Regiment on 1 April 1935 after signing up for a twelve-year period of service.
 He was promoted to Unteroffizier on 1 May 1935 and was a member of the Gymnastics team preparing for the 1936 Berlin Olympics, where he won three gold and two bronze medals.

 On 10 May 1940 Schwarzmann and his company parachuted into the Netherlands and took a key bridge at Moerdijk.
 In the first hour of the fighting Schwarzmann was badly wounded when a bullet pierced a lung.
 He was treated for his wounds in Dordrecht after the Dutch capitulation.

 Aged 40, Schwarzmann competed at the 1952 Summer Olympics in all artistic gymnastics events and won a silver medal on the horizontal bar.
 In 2008 he was inducted into the Germany's Sports Hall of Fame.